amckee250/loftyBackendPractical/README.md

 Please reach out if you have any questions, concerns, or would like me to walk you through any aspect of setup and use.
 I look forward to your thoughts and feedback.

 Cheers to the New Year!

+P.S. - I will be making this repo private once it is no longer in code review so your tests are not floating around the ether. :)